-b. submit the appropriate certificate from an EPA-authorized state accredited training program; or c. submit documentation to demonstrate the applicant has successfully completed training or on the job training in the conduct of a lead based paint activity, and submit evidence of completion of an approved refresher training course for the appropriate discipline;
+b. submit the appropriate certificate from an EPA-authorized state accredited training program; or e. submit documentation to demonstrate the applicant has successfully completed training or on the job training in the conduct of a lead-based paint activity, and submit evidence of completion of an approved refresher training course for the appropriate discipline;

-d. submit a 1" x 11⁄4" photograph of the applicant;
+d. submit a 1" x 11/4" photograph of the applicant;

-e. meet the education and/or experience requirements listed in f. submit the appropriate fees as required under LAC 33:III.223.
+e. meet the education and/or experience requirements listed in Subsection B of this Section; and f. submit the appropriate fees as required under LAC 33:III.223.